mbasssma/papers/journal.md

 # Methodology
 We compared simulations from model Y (Smith et al, 2005) with our measurements.

+# Results
+Our simulations did a great job of reproducing the measurements.

 # Conclusions
 We have made fantastic insight into the particle formation process.
 Nonetheless, questions remain unanswered, so maybe we should get some more money.